fmay/ziggyusaurus/docs/user-guide/Dev-Prod-Modes.md

 # Dev/Prod Modes

-You can run Flows in Development and Production mode.
-Each mode automatically selects the development or production [Secrets](user-guide/Secrets.md) and [Connections](user-guide/Connections.md).
+## Secrets and Connections

+The principle way Dev/Prod Mode operates is by referincing either the Dev or Prod version of [Secrets](user-guide/Secrets.md) and [Connections](user-guide/Connections.md).

+The selected mode will then reference the required value at runtime.

 ## Select the mode in the editor
 You can change mode by clicking the large box in the top right of the Flow editor.